RJ/greynet/README.txt

     "port" : 60211,
     "connection" : "nat"
 }

+The "server" line is only needed when using google talk - typically the server is the same as the domain in the jid.

 If you are directly connected to the internet, change "connection": "direct" and add: "ip" : "1.2.3.4" where 1.2.3.4 is your external IP address.